Table of Contents

 What happens when a loved one needs urgent surgery or medical care after an accident?
-This post care process is a situation attorneys often negotiate for their wounded clients.
-However, there are increasing numbers of attorneys who won’t take on certain clients.
+This post-care process is a situation that injury attorneys often negotiate for their wounded clients.
+However, increasing numbers of attorneys won’t take on specific clients.
 Usually, it’s over the amount of money their potential claim is worth.
-It’s left many injury and accident victims in a precarious position.
+It’s left many injuries and accident victims in a precarious position.

 This problem is very much the case with public harm issues.
 Often patients harmed during their hospital stay are without legal help.
-For many attorneys, the cost of such a suit is not worth the smaller dividend at the end.
+For many attorneys, such a suit’s cost is not worth the smaller dividend in the end.
 An Emory study came to similar conclusions.

 In my years as a personal injury attorney at the Ehline Law Firm Personal Injury Attorneys, APLC, I saw many of these types of cases.
 They don’t get any less heartbreaking just because the client might not earn me as much money.
 On the contrary, such cases are an example of defending public trust through medical accountability.
 The actions we take now prevent similar future accidents and errors.

 Some suggestions for soft tissue cases include: